byuirpytooling/pypackage_template/README.md

 1. Follow [uv's installation scripts](https://docs.astral.sh/uv/getting-started/installation/#installation-methods)
 2. Now run `uv python install --default`.
-  - You can see your available python versions with `uv python list`.
+  - You can see your available Python versions with `uv python list`.
-  - If you want a specific version of python you can run `uv python install 3.12` for example.
+  - If you want a specific version of Python, you can run `uv python install 3.12,` for example.
-  - You can upgrade to the latest supported patch release for each version with `uv python upgrade`
+  - You can upgrade to the latest supported patch release for each version with `uv python upgrade`.
-3. Now you can install the two python packages recommended `uv pip install poetry cookiecutter --system`
-4. I propose skipping the PyPI setup and the rest of chapter 2 for now.

 ## mkdocs-material